CurveDocs/curve-docs/docs/scrvusd/StablecoinLens.md

     Ultimately, as this calculation is a moving average, successful manipulation would require repeated MEV actions over multiple snapshots to have a substantial impact.

-    **Nontheless, the contract should not be used by third parties before consulting with the Curve team.**
+    **Nonetheless, the contract should not be used by third parties before consulting with the Curve team.**

 ---